 To play on GridGammon you need an invitation from someone who is already a member, but you can request a Gridgammon account via this USBGF submission form.

-When you get your account set up, you’ll go to the GamesGrid site and download the client software (Mac or PC) to your desktop computer.
+When you get your account set up, you’ll go to the GamesGrid site and download the client software to your desktop computer.
 Fire it up, log in, and you’re off to the races.
 Unfortunately, however, the Mac client lacks many features, including the ability to change the appearance and size of your board, or to edit your personal info and Preferences.
-Worse yet, the Mac software will not run on any Apple computer running an Operating system newer than Mojave (10.14), and it is not known whether an update is underway.
+Worse yet, the Mac software will not run on any Apple computer running an Operating system newer than Mojave (10.14), and no updates are anticipated.

 The NEBC does not recommend playing backgammon for money over the internet.
 While it is very unlikely that the game will be “rigged” in any way, it is always possible that an opponent may be consulting sophisticated backgammon analysis software unbeknownst to you, making them virtually impossible to beat in the long run.